Recognition Science Institute

 Research Scientist

 Ph.D.
-Mathematics, TMU University (Iran); M.Sc.
-Mathematics, National University, Tehran; M.S.
+Mathematics, TMU University; M.S.
 Computer Science, University of Ottawa

-Dr. Rahnamai Barghi is a mathematical researcher whose work centers on algebraic combinatorics and scheme theory, with applications to theoretical frameworks supporting Recognition Physics.
-He has 20+ years of academic experience, including contributions to the study of algebraic cycles and Hodge theory.
-His recent research explores information flow and structure in calibrated geometries and draws on six years of independent data‑science practice modeling complex systems through mathematical abstraction.
+Work centers on algebraic combinatorics and scheme theory, with applications to theoretical frameworks supporting Recognition Science.
+Has 20+ years of academic experience, including contributions to the study of algebraic cycles and Hodge theory.